tobegit3hub/it_idol/README.md

 4. Generate static page controller and action for home page.
 5. Add Bootstrap and css for the website.
 6. Active in travis-ci.org and add .travis.yml.
+7. `git push heroku master` to deploy the website.

 ## Screenshot
 ![itidol](https://raw.github.com/tobegit3hub/itidol/master/screenshot/itidol.png)